microshare/microshare.github.io/docs/2/technical/quick-start/data-integration.md

 ### C) AWS Kinesis Data Stream Integration

 Amazon Kinesis facilitates real-time streaming data collection, processing, and analysis to quickly obtain strategic information and respond quickly.
 Amazon Kinesis offers critical capabilities to cost-effectively process streaming data at any scale, as well as the ability to choose the tools best suited to the needs of your application.
-With Microshare® you can simply inject your data into the AWS Kinesis Data Stream and integrate it with other tools you may already have in place.
+With Microshare®, you can simply inject your data into the AWS Kinesis Data Stream and integrate it with other tools you may already have in place.
 ##### > [AWS Kinesis Data Stream Integration](/docs/2/technical/extra-information/aws-kinesis-data-stream-integration/)